Peter Spani (League of Lezhë): Family

 Peter's father, Marin, is first mentioned in 1409 as already deceased.
 And since Peter did not have any sons, he emphasized that his successor would be his nephew Marin, a son of his brother Brajko.
 Peter's other brother, Stefan, was appointed by the Venetians as the lord of village Podgora in 1406.

 League of Lezhë

-In March 1444, Peter Spani attended a meeting of several noblemen from Albania held in Lezhë when they allied themselves into a League of Lezhë.
+In March 1444, Peter Spani attended a meeting of several Albania noblemen and chieftains in Lezhë when they allied themselves into a League of Lezhë, a military alliance united against the Ottomans.
 The League of Lezhë was founded by: